 Traditional healers are an important part of the healthcare system in Africa and often compensate for the lack of Western medical practitioners in rural areas.
 In South Africa, where traditional healers are regulated, it is estimated that 80% of the population visit healers who are both affordable and accessible.

 Traditional healers can solve medical and other problems (relationship, career, money, etc).
 A consultation involves the throwing of bones and other unusual items onto a mat and then waiting for ancestral spirits to tell the healer what is wrong with the patient.
 Treatment involves herbal medicines made from leaves, roots and other materials.

 Traditional Chinese Medicine (TCM) is used by 32% of Chinese patients.
 TCM has been around for more than 2,500 years and is based on the principle of balancing the body and mind by treating the whole person and not just the illness.
-A consultation usually involves a reading of the patient’s pulse, a check of the tongue and a 360-degree verbal assessment of a person’s lifestyle, habits and the symptoms that have brought them to the doctor.
+A consultation usually involves a reading of the patient’s pulse, an assessment of the tongue and a 360-degree verbal inquisition of a person’s lifestyle, habits and the symptoms that have brought them to the doctor.
 Treatment includes herbal medicine, acupuncture, cupping and other ancient treatments.

 #7 Saving face

 In China, saving face simply means maintaining dignity and respect towards others in public.
 It is culturally unacceptable to publicly humiliate someone whether intentionally (by yelling or pointing out mistakes) or unintentionally (telling someone they have something between there is worse than keeping quiet).
 Brutal honesty is seen as a virtue in the West but is a faux pas in Chinese culture.
 Instead, praise and compliments are the way to give face.